France to Islay by Morris Traveller: Ireland

 April 8, 2019 Dingle

 Our B&B man, Pat, ex teacher of history in Dingle, wrote a book and it sold about 1,000 copies.
 It is called ‘The Knave of Trumps’ and it tells the life story of James Rice and his failed attempt to bring Marie Antoinette to Dingle.
+I rather liked the idea of writing a book about a failed attempt, so I bought a copy.

 Following Pat’s advice we went to see the tower overlooking Dingle, Leask Tower.
-Apparently here in Ireland there are no public rights of way and land is owned by local farmers who do not allow it to be crossed.
+In Ireland there do not seem to be any public rights of way and land is owned by local farmers who do not allow it to be crossed.
 The farmer who owns the land where Leask Tower is situated is apparently an exception and for 2 Euro per person he is happy to allow anyone to go up there!
 As I only had a 50 Euro note I went in to see the farmer’s wife, she was only too pleased to give me change and she came out to see the car and wish us a good walk.
 Her old collie sat in front of the farm waiting to be stroked by passing tourists.
 The walk up to the tower was steep but short.
 We had it to ourselves, with just a rather strong wind for company.
 Although not sunny the sky was clear and we had good views all around.
 We ate Dingle soda bread and cheese crouched by the tower as the wind swept around it.
-On our way down we passed about 10 people going up.
+On our way down we passed about ten people going up.
 We began to reflect a little on the profits the farmer is making.
 Over 20 EURO in a couple of hours on a Monday in April!
 With the tower listed as a key site in the town and with enthusiastic write ups on trip advisor, the farmer and his wife must be raking it in!
 It hardly seems fair, we prefer Scotland with the ‘right to roam’ and the ‘tourism pedestre’ of Switzerland or public footpaths of England that allow ordinary people access to the countryside.

 Walking around the modern harbour of Dingle, fishermen were loading ice into trays to keep the fish fresh.
 A lone black guillemot was fishing there.
 We ate ice-cream at the famous Murphy’s ice cream shop.
 Balsamic apple, strawberry and Dingle sea salt.